 - Minimum Semesters: Minimum of 2 completed Northeastern semesters at the time of program start date.
 NUin students are eligible to apply during their first semester on the Boston campus.
 Transfer and Global Pathways students contact GEO program coordinator for eligibility.

-- ENVR Coursework: Some prior ENVR coursework preferred but students without this background may also apply.
+- ENVR Coursework: Some Environmental Science/geology coursework preferred, but students without prior course background in geology will be considered.

 Dialogue of Civilizations Fee: $2,500